D-McDougall/npc_maker/docs/controllers.md

 written in `[ALL_CAPS_AND_BRACKETS]` are placeholders for runtime data.
 In all messages the `[NUM]` and `[BYTES]` arguments form a binary array.
 `[ID]` are non-negative integers that identify sensor and motor interfaces.
+IDs are ASCII decmial numbers.
 By convention, sensor and motor interfaces are enumerated, separately, starting at zero.

 |  Message Type | Message Format | Arguments | Description |
 | :------------ | :------------- | :-------- | ----------- |